 When any type of consumer product is used as intended and still causes an injury to the user due to a defect or malfunction, that victim may have a legal claim for compensation.
 However, defective product claims can be very difficult to prove and often require a detailed understanding of the applicable laws and regulations that may pertain to the case.
-The legal team of licensed attorneys, paralegals, investigators and support staff at TSR Injury Law has obtained $300 million on behalf of Minnesota defective product victims.
+The legal team of licensed attorneys, paralegals, investigators and support staff at TSR Injury Law has obtained over $1 billion on behalf of Minnesota defective product victims.
 This includes a significant recovery for a car accident victim who was injured because one of his car’s tires split apart.

 Our Saint Paul defective product lawyers provide a free consultation and charge no upfront fees for our legal services.
 We do not get paid unless our clients receive compensation.

 Reach us today by calling (612) TSR-TIME.
 We are prepared to take your call 24/7.

 Can I Take Legal Action Over My Injuries?

 This is a complex question because there are so many factors involved.
 For example, our attorneys generally need to determine the legal theory that applies to your case.

 Some cases can be filed under a theory of strict liability, where the manufacturer or another party can be held liable simply because the product was defective and caused an injury.
 You must prove the product was unreasonably dangerous for its intended use and it was not substantially changed from the condition it was originally sold.

 However, in other cases, the victim or his or her attorney must prove the product defect was the result of negligence on the part of the manufacturer.
 Negligence has four elements:

 - Duty of care to take reasonable steps to prevent an injury to users of the product